SimCab-CHU/ifCNV/README.md

 #### Contamination parameters

-ifCNV uses 2 Isolation forests, one to detect the outlying samples (considered as CNV positives) and another to detect the outlying targets.
+ifCNV uses 2 Isolation forests (IF), one to detect the outlying samples (considered as CNV positives) and another to detect the outlying targets.
 The _contamination_ is a parameter of the isolation forest that sets a seed value for the proportion of outliers in the data set.
 It is set for both IF as "auto" by